Driving test tips to help you pass first time

 It's also important to make sure the vehicle used for the test is suitable and meets all DVSA requirements.

-Booking your driving test
+Book driving test

 When booking your driving test, we recommend choosing a driving test centre you're familiar with for a time when you feel most alert and calm.